Servomotor

-A servomotor (or servo motor) is a rotary actuator or linear actuator that allows for precise control of angular or linear position, velocity, and acceleration.
-It consists of a suitable motor coupled to a sensor for position feedback.
-It also requires a relatively sophisticated controller, often a dedicated module designed specifically for use with servomotors.
+A servomotor (or servo motor or simply servo) is a rotary or linear actuator that allows for precise control of angular or linear position, velocity, and acceleration in a mechanical system.
+It constitutes part of a servomechanism, and consists of a suitable motor coupled to a sensor for position feedback and a controller (often a dedicated module designed specifically for servomotors).

 Servomotors are not a specific class of motor, although the term servomotor is often used to refer to a motor suitable for use in a closed-loop control system.
 Servomotors are used in applications such as robotics, CNC machinery, and automated manufacturing.